The Best Crypto Exchanges

 Blockchains are peer to peer networks that are free from any central authority.
 As a result, cryptocurrency transactions are irreversible, pseudonymous, protected, fast, and cheap.
 They are displayed online on the public blockchain, but only disclose the sender and receiver’s encrypted addresses.

 Bitcoin is the world’s first cryptocurrency, launched in 2009.
-Apart from online transactions, these assets are seen as potential stores of value for trading, which is why a lot of traders invest in them to make a profit.
+Apart from online transactions, these assets are seen as potential stores of value for trading, which is why a lot of traders invest in them to make a profit. (see our guide on how to buy bitcoin in the UK for more information)

 Another breakthrough happened in 2011, with the launch of another cryptocurrency called Ethereum.
 It was shown that blockchain technology can be used for more than just electronic payments.
 Ethereum, for example, is used as a utility token for building blockchain-based applications like smart contracts and dApps.